incoming-inc/ios-template-app/widget-integration.md

 ## Apple developer portal configuration ##

 The widget is an iOS 8 app extension of the “Today View” type (c.f. [https://developer.apple.com/app­extensions/](https://developer.apple.com/app­extensions/))​.
 Its code therefore reside in a separate target under your XCode project, with a separate Bundle ID (‘app id’).
-You must therefore configure two bundle ID in the apple developer portal: one for your application and one for the widget.
-In addition, the SDK and the widget must be part of the same apple app group, to be able to communicate and exchange data (c.f. the “Sharing Data with your Container app” section at [https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/Ext ensionScenarios.html](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/Ext ensionScenarios.html)).
+You need to configure two bundle ID in the apple developer portal: one for your application and one for the widget.
+In addition, the SDK and the widget must be part of the same apple __app group__, to be able to communicate and exchange data (c.f. the “Sharing Data with your Container app” section at [https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/Ext ensionScenarios.html](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/Ext ensionScenarios.html)).

 ### Create the bundle IDs ###